 You don't have to wait!
-Read the first 3 chapters of Love's Trial right now.
+Read the first 3 chapters of The Lonesome Librarian right now.
 Be warned there are some spoilers for the first four books in the series.
 If you haven't read them yet, head here for excerpts and buy links!

 And just like that, one wedding gave way to the next, much like Spring gave way to Summer.
 The cloying scent of sweet summer flowers hung thick in the air.
 The sun shone much too brightly, and the mass of people gathered to witness this spectacle stood too close together for any of them to be truly comfortable.
 That wasn’t the worst of it though.
 Not by a long shot.